 You can see that the total equity allocation for aggressive, moderate, and conservative align with the equity percentage in the previous table.

 As you can imagine, equity sector risk and returns can vary much in the same way as asset type.

-Below is an asset type return heat map which shows the returns of most major asset classes over the past 15 years.
+Below is an asset type return heat map that shows most major asset classes’ returns over the past 15 years.

-Notice that in the past two years, all asset classes have had a positive return which has not occurred since 2009 and 2010.
+Notice that all asset classes have had a positive return in the past two years, which has not occurred since 2009 and 2010.
 I would also like to highlight the performances in cash over this period.
-In good times, such as the last few years, cash is likely going to be the worst returning asset class.
-However, when times turn rough as they did in 2008, cash was the second highest yielding class.
+In good times, such as the last few years, cash will likely be the worst returning asset class.
+However, when times turn rough as they did in 2008, cash was the second-highest yielding class.